netsells/nuxt-pages-module/README.md

 ### WYSIWYG Attribute Component

 When using WYSIWYG attributes, it's recommended to use the provided `<wysiwyg-attr />` component rather than manually binding to an element with `v-html`.
-This component essentially does that, via the `html` prop, but also allows for converting internal links to router transitions, rather than forcing an entirely new page load.
+This component will convert the html to render functions and return the content directly rather than having the content wrapped in a wrapper element such as a `div`.
+It also  allows for converting internal links to router transitions, rather than forcing an entirely new page load.

 ```vue
 <wysiwyg-attr